⚡ Electrical Tips

 Professional RCD testing (per switch) $50 – $80

-These costs are a guide for Brisbane and Redlands homes.
+These costs are a guide for Brisbane, Capalaba, Cleveland, and surrounding Redlands suburbs.
 The actual price depends on your switchboard’s condition, the number of circuits, and whether any additional work is needed.
-A switchboard upgrade may be recommended if the board is too old to accommodate modern safety switches.
+A switchboard upgrade may be recommended if the board is too old to accommodate modern safety switches — common in pre-1992 homes across Alexandra Hills, Thornlands, and Victoria Point.

 Brisbane-Specific Considerations